Step 1: Enable the Data Port on Your Electricity Meter

 Enable Bluetooth on your phone

-Add Device in the app
+Tap Connect a Zap in the app

 Stay close to Zap during setup (within 1 meter)